 JUNETEENTH Kabbalat Shabbat

 Please join AJOCC in partnership with Kol HaPanim for an in-person Kabbalat Shabbat centering the voices of Jewish spiritual leaders of color.
 Together, all are welcomed to celebrate shabbat, and build community.
 We’ll honor the emancipation of enslaved African Americans in the United States through a Jewish lens.
 Services will be led by Rabbi Sandra Lawson, Rabbinical student Koach Baruch Frazier, Rabbi Joshua Lesser, and facilitated by Victoria Raggs.
-The event is free, but registration is required by scrolling below to the bottom of this page, or on https://www.kolhapanim.org/
+The virtual event is free, but registration is required at Eventbrite:

 During the service we’ll be featuring the JFREJ Juneteenth Seder Haggadah which you can preview and download here: